-There are times when it may be necessary for owners to raise or lower the water temperature for short periods of time, taking the temperature outside of the optimal range of around 23 to 24 degrees celsius.
+There are times when it might be necessary for owners to raise or lower the water temperature for short periods of time, taking the temperature outside of the optimal range of around 23 to 24 degrees celsius.

 Of course your goldfish won’t thrive as they would in optimal temperatures, but if they’re kept within the acceptable range they shouldn’t suffer and will quickly adapt to their new environment.

 Raising or lowering the water temperature for goldfish shouldn’t be undertaken without good reason and solid planning.

 There are usually only 2 reasons that goldfish water should be heated or cooled.

 1. Water temperature and breeding

 Fish breeders can find that by mimicking the natural seasonal changes and raising the goldfish water temperature slightly in the spring to around 25 or 26 degrees centigrade, and lowering the temperature to between 10 and 12 degrees in the winter, that their fish breed more easily and produce healthier, hardier larvae.

 Water for goldfish may sometimes need to be heated or cooled if recommended by a fish veterinarian, or if an owner has reasonably self diagnosed their fish with a specific disease that can be successfully treated through temperature changes.